HaimengBai/431slides/class_09/README.md

 ## Announcements after class:

-4. Be sure that your Task B group has its information submitted via this [Google Form](https://goo.gl/forms/WaQOdCEAW0wxdjJh2) by **noon on Wednesday, 2017-09-27**.
+4. Change of plans.
+We'll build the Task B groups as our first activity on Thursday (Class 10).
+Your Task B group will submit its information via this [Google Form](https://goo.gl/forms/WaQOdCEAW0wxdjJh2) by *5 PM* on **Thursday, 2017-09-28**.
 Thanks.

+5. Audio files are now posted for Class 9.

+6. Don't forget that [Assignment 3](https://github.com/THOMASELOVE/431homework/blob/master/431-2017_assignment-3.md) is due Friday 2017-09-29.